California Workers Comp Death Benefits for Survivors

 Both a deceased worker’s total dependents and partial dependents are eligible to receive workers compensation death benefits.
 A total dependent is an individuals who completely relied on the worker for financial support, while a partial dependent only partly relied on them for financial support.

-These members of a deceased worker’s family are automatically considered total dependents:
+In California (as of 2024), the following members of a deceased worker’s family are automatically considered total dependents for workers’ compensation death benefits:

 How to Calculate the Amount of Workers Compensation Death Benefits in California